Updated: Dec 23, 2020

 I tried it once or twice, like when another, later boyfriend urged me to learn golf so we could play together, though I didn’t really want to.
 I knelt in my small, dim bedroom and slipped into a hypnotic state from the effort.
 I told David it didn’t work.
 We broke up under the pressure of his guilt and religious leaders, and my resistance to being included in his group of suited devotees.

-We hadn’t been seeing each other even a year, yet by that time I was pregnant.
+We hadn’t been seeing each other even a year, and from that moment I became pregnant.

 That April I drove down the San Diego freeway in my parents’ Volvo to my appointment.
 Turning onto the boulevards of West LA, I passed block after block of two story buildings in yellow, beige and pink stucco.